rajraii/rajraii/README.md

 - 👋 Hi, I’m @rajraii[Raj Rai]
 - 📚 I'm currently a udergrad student with high ambitions
 - 👀 I'm a web developer
-- My prjects will be published directly github so you can see them.
+- My projects will be published directly github so you can see them.
 - 🏢 2021 goal: to contribute to open source
 - 📫 How to reach me rrai1590@gmail.com & https://www.linkedin.com/in/raj-rai-933420132/